Naveax/ReVoltVPN/README.md

 # ReVoltVPN

 A free VPN app for Android.
 Open-source client, transparent infrastructure.
-Watch an ad, get 60 minutes of full-speed traffic — no accounts, no logs, no subscriptions.
+Watch an ad, get 2 hours of full-speed traffic — no accounts, no logs, no subscriptions.

 ---